Learn how to smoke a beef brisket on a Pit Boss pellet grill following our detailed instructions and recipe below!

 Don't rush it!

-It will not be fall apart tender even if you take it off at 180°F.
+It will not be as tender as it can be even if you take it off at 190°F.

 If you don't yet own an instant read thermometer, it's going to be hard to really know exactly when that brisket is done cooking on the pellet grill.

-If you don't yet own an instant read thermometer, ThermoPro makes a good one of these too.
+If you don't yet own an instant read thermometer, ThermoPro makes a good one.